We are living in the age of smartphones. The use of smartphones has grown over the years. So the need for mobile SEO is important like never before.

 Why Mobile SEO is Important?

 We have seen a dramatic change in mobile search.
-With the rise of smartphone use, more and more people are preferring to search using the portable device.
+With the rise of smartphone use, more and more people are preferring to search using portable devices.

 According to a survey, more than 58% of all searches are performed through smartphones [United States].
-First time in history, we saw that the mobile search surpass desktop searches.
+First time in history, we saw that mobile searches surpass desktop searches.

 If you are not satisfied with the above stats then the below one must.

 Google has rolled out Mobile-First Indexing.